Dear CBJ readers,

 P.S.
 In case you’re looking for ways to support our climbing community, we’ve recently added a new directory for climbing non-profits.
 I encourage you to pick one and donate your next raffle proceeds.

 Scott has been promoting indoor climbing since 1997 when he bought Climb Time of Cincinnati and started what would become the American Bouldering Series.
 Since then he has helped hundreds of small businesses grow including climbing gyms and manufacturers.
-He is available for projects through Reach Climbers.
-In his free time he still scours nearby hills for untouched boulders, skis all year, and is a dedicated father to his two young children.
+Currently he publishes CBJ and is available for projects through Reach Climbers.
+In his free time he still scours nearby hills for fresh boulders, skis all year, and is a dedicated father.